siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socketFactory</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to a class that implements the javax.net.SocketFactory interface, this class will be used to create IMAP sockets.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to a class that implements the 'javax.net.SocketFactory' interface, this class is used to create IMAP sockets.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid SocketFactory</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socketFactory.class</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set, specifies the name of a class that implements the javax.net.SocketFactory interface.
-This class will be used to create IMAP sockets.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set, it specifies the name of a class that implements the 'javax.net.SocketFactory' interface.
+This class is used to create IMAP sockets.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid string</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socketFactory.fallback</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to true, failure to create a socket using the specified socket factory class will cause the socket to be created using the java.net.Socket class. </td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to 'true', failure to create a socket using the specified socket factory class results in the socket being created using the 'java.net.Socket' class. </td>
         <td style="vertical-align: top">true</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socketFactory.port</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the port to connect to when using the specified socket factory.
-Default port is used when not set.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the port to connect to when using the specified socket factory.
+If this parameter is not set, the default port is used.</td>
         <td style="vertical-align: top">143</td>
         <td style="vertical-align: top">Valid Integer</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.checkserveridentity</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to true, check the server identity as specified by RFC 2595.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to 'true', the system checks the server identity as specified by RFC 2595.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.trust</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set, and a socket factory hasn't been specified, enables use of a MailSSLSocketFactory.If set to '*', all hosts are trusted.If set to a whitespace separated list of hosts, those hosts are trusted.Otherwise, trust depends on the certificate the server presents.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set and a socket factory has not been specified, it enables the use of a 'MailSSLSocketFactory'.<br>If this parameter is set to '*', all the hosts are trusted.<br>If this parameter specifies list of hosts separated by white spaces, only those hosts are trusted.<br>If the parameter is not set to any of the values mentioned above, trust depends on the certificate presented by the server.</td>
         <td style="vertical-align: top">*</td>
         <td style="vertical-align: top">Valid String</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.socketFactory</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set to a class that extends the javax.net.ssl.SSLSocketFactory class, this class will be used to create IMAP SSL sockets.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to a class that extends the 'javax.net.ssl.SSLSocketFactory' class this class is used to create IMAP SSL sockets.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">SSL Socket Factory</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.socketFactory.class</td>
-        <td style="vertical-align: top; word-wrap: break-word">If set, specifies the name of a class that extends the javax.net.ssl.SSLSocketFactory class.
-This class will be used to create IMAP SSL sockets.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set, it specifies the name of a class that extends the 'javax.net.ssl.SSLSocketFactory' class.
+This class is used to create IMAP SSL sockets.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid String</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.socketFactory.port</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the port to connect to when using the specified socket factory.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the port to connect to when using the specified socket factory.</td>
-        <td style="vertical-align: top">the default port will be used-993</td>
+        <td style="vertical-align: top">the default port 993 is used.</td>
         <td style="vertical-align: top">valid port number</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.ssl.protocols</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the SSL protocols that will be enabled for SSL connections.
-The property value is a whitespace separated list of tokens acceptable to the javax.net.ssl.SSLSocket.setEnabledProtocols method.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the SSL protocols that are enabled for SSL connections.
+The property value is a whitespace-separated list of tokens acceptable to the 'javax.net.ssl.SSLSocket.setEnabledProtocols' method.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid string</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.starttls.enable</td>
-        <td style="vertical-align: top; word-wrap: break-word">If true, enables the use of the STARTTLS command (if supported by the server) to switch the connection to a TLS-protected connection before issuing any login commands.</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this parameter is set to 'true', it is possible to use the 'STARTTLS' command (if supported by the server) to switch the connection to a TLS-protected connection before issuing any login commands.</td>
         <td style="vertical-align: top">false</td>
         <td style="vertical-align: top">true or false</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socks.host</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the host name of a SOCKS5 proxy server that will be used for connections to the mail server.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the host name of a 'SOCKS5' proxy server that is used for connections to the mail server.</td>
         <td style="vertical-align: top">None</td>
         <td style="vertical-align: top">Valid String</td>
     </tr>
     <tr>
         <td style="vertical-align: top">mail.imap.socks.port</td>
-        <td style="vertical-align: top; word-wrap: break-word">Specifies the port number for the SOCKS5 proxy server.
-This should only need to be used if the proxy server is not using the standard port number of 1080.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This specifies the port number for the 'SOCKS5' proxy server.
+This is needed if the proxy server is not using the standard port number 1080.</td>
         <td style="vertical-align: top">1080</td>
         <td style="vertical-align: top">Valid String</td>
     </tr>